 As stated previously, the Peli Air was designed to be lighter than the other two case lines.
 Not only was a newer version of the HPX resin developed (HPX2™), Peli engineers revolutionized the Protector case by reducing structural material while preserving Peli’s legendary standards of strength.
 The case is designed with honeycomb structural elements that reduce the amount of structural plastic, but are actually stronger than solid polymer material.
 It is also designed with super-stiff “full-box” sections, which are engineered to create hollow parts, again, reducing structural plastic and thus cutting weight.

-Not to belabour the point, but some might be thinking less weight means less protection, but the Air case’s HPX2™ resin body makes it lighter and less rigid, but just as strong as the other two case lines.
+Not to belabour the point, but some might be thinking less weight means less protection.
+Although the Air case’s HPX2™ resin body makes it lighter and less rigid, it is just as strong as the other two case lines.
 It’s also helpful to keep in mind that the same lifetime guarantee is universally applied to all the Peli case lines, which should give you a hint that the same level of protection is provided from one case line to the other.

 The material used to construct the cases and the engineering technique is what determines the case weight.
 The Protector case’s polypropylene shell is much heavier than the HPX resin used to construct the Storm and Air cases.
 The HPX resin of the Storm case makes it about 20% lighter than a Protector case of a similar size, while the Peli Air’s next generation HPX resin (HPX2™) makes the case up to a whopping 40% lighter.